Typical Portuguese Food: Your Guide to Authentic Regional Cuisine

 Typical Portuguese Food

 Bread, sausages, seafood, olives, and pastries remain staples throughout Portuguese cuisine, but as you travel across the country, you’ll see how different regions have perfected their own methods of preparing these beloved ingredients.
+The Portuguese are known for their creativity while coming up with their own unique dishes based on what is available locally.

 Typical Portuguese Northern Food